 The subject is Allan De Bianchi on his wedding day.
 Allan and Hayley asked if I would photograph their wedding.
 Having never photographed a wedding before, I was hesitant to do it.
 But Hayley loved how I shot football so I agreed.
 On the big day of their outdoor wedding we were strolling through Connaught Hill Park in Prince George where the flowers were in full bloom.
 Hayley was wandering towards an outcropping of rocks for the next set of shots so I turned to see where Allan was.
 And I saw him jump, click his heels and land on the ground!
 I asked him to do that again and I got the shot.
 I never would have got it if I hadn't turned around!

 Entering portraits in salon is not something I have done successfully (once rejected, twice shy) but when I was considering all the images I was thinking about entering, I kept coming back to this image.
 The action was great!
 The subject's attire was black and white.
 The gardens were a mass of colour.
 But I found the colours distracting so I played with black and white, giving the image a sepia look to make it appear more vintage-looking with the top hat and cane.
 Although it was a wedding shot, I entered it in the Fine Art class.
 And I'm so happy I did!

-Terrill Bodner, MPA is an Accredited Professional Photographer living in Prince George, BC, specializing in Real Estate, Contemporary, and Fine Art photography.
-Terrill is a member of Professional Photographers of Canada, accredited in Fine Art/Photo Decor, Animals, Wildlife, Nature, Ornithology/Bird, Botanical, Pictorial/Scenic, and Travel Illustration photography and holds the designation of Master of Photographic Arts from Professional Photographers of Canada.
+Terrill Bodner, MPA is an Accredited Professional Photographer living in Prince George, BC, specializing in Family Portraiture, Lifestyle, Headshots, Real Estate and Fine Art photography.
+Terrill is a member of Professional Photographers of Canada, accredited in Fine Art/Photo Decor, Animals, Wildlife, Nature, Ornithology/Bird, Botanical, Pictorial/Scenic, Travel Illustration, and Night Photography and holds the designation of Master of Photographic Arts from Professional Photographers of Canada.